rubencabrera/odoo-docker/README.md

 Regarding resources, will vary heavily depending on the number of users and data, but a bare minimum with not much guarantees will be 1GB of RAM.
-It will be uch better with something above 4GB.
+It will be much better with something above 4GB.

 ## Running with docker-compose